Janak-Nirmal/truetype_to_svg/README.md

 Truetype fonts (w .ttf extensions) on your system .
 There seems to be some good stuff under /usr/share/fonts/truetype/unfonts-core

+Note on points

+The display of raw TrueType points can be a bit confusing.
+Truetype uses Quadratic Beziers (two points on-curve, and one 'control' point defining the curve).

+But even though its really using Quadratic beziers , it kind of looks like it might be using Cubics (two points on curve, and two control points off curve)... but it's not.
+There are actually invisible on-curve points 'implied' to exist halfway between two adjacent off-curve Quadratic Bezier control points - that's how Truetype works (and supposedly saves data of having extra points since the machine can calculate the implied points automatically).

+So the 'off-the-curve' aka 'control' points are drawn ... but TrueType has 'implied' "on-the-curve" points when two off-curve points come one right after the other - and they aren't drawn.
+It's not cubics though.
+We aren't doing cubics.

+I could draw the 'invisibles', but this is a quick example hack not a well designed thought out program.

 Known Bugs